 - Print, ADF copy, and ADF scan: at least three sheets (three pages) for one-sided simplex operations; at least three sheets (six pages) for two-sided duplex operations.
-Ramp-up and ramp-down motion before and after repetitive cycles shall not be measured. - Flatbed copy and Flatbed scan: at least one (1) sheet.
+Ramp-up and ramp-down motion before and after repetitive cycles shall not be measured. - When the printer has a print carriage and spends over 30 seconds printing one sheet (e.g. printing at high quality mode) for one-sided simplex printing, it may be allowed that the measurement time interval is reduced to one sheet.
+In this case, it is recommended that the measurement time should extend from when one sheet has completed printing including being output to its paper tray until the next sheet is completely printed and output to its paper tray due to increase measurement reproducibility.
+However, if those printers have an overlap operation which overlapped the previous printed paper ejection and next paper feed, then the measurement time interval shall be three operation cycles as stipulated. - Flatbed copy and Flatbed scan: at least one (1) sheet.
 When a flatbed operation involving one sheet does not fulfill the measurement time interval, additional flatbed operations shall be measured such that the sum of the durations of the individual operations fulfills the required measurement time interval.
 Flatbed noise emission levels, L are computed as follows:

-$$L = 10 \lg \left[ \frac{1}{T{\text{tot}}} \times \sum{i=1}^{k} \left( T_i \cdot 10^{0,1L_i} \right) \right]$$ (C.9)
+$$L = 10 \lg \left[ \frac{1}{T{\text{tot}}} \sum{i=1}^{k} (T_i 10^{0.1L_i}) \right]$$ (C.9)

-- $T_i$ and $L_i$ are the duration and noise emission level (sound power level or emission sound pressure level) of i-th individual flatbed copy operation, - k is the number of repeated flatbed operations (i = 1, 2, ...k), which satisfies the measurement time interval requirement of 6.7.2, 7.7.2 or 8.7.2 as applicable, - $T{\text{tot}}$ is the total measurement time interval of repeated flatbed operations; $T{\text{tot}} = \sum{i=1}^{k} T_i$ . - Miscellaneous operations involving output devices: five (5) sets of "N" sheets, where "N" is at least three and enough to fulfill the required measurement time interval.
+- $T_i$ and $T_i$ are the duration and noise emission level (sound power level or emission sound pressure level) of i-th individual flatbed copy operation, - k is the number of repeated flatbed operations (i = 1, 2, ...k), which satisfies the measurement time interval requirement of 6.7.2, 7.7.2 or 8.7.2 as applicable, - $T{\rm tot}$ is the total measurement time interval of repeated flatbed operations; $T{\rm tot} = \sum{i=1}^{k} T_i$ .

+• Miscellaneous operations involving output devices: five (5) sets of "N" sheets, where "N" is at least three and enough to fulfill the required measurement time interval.